altef/logipar/readme.md

 *noun*: Your go-to polyglot **logic string parser**.

-*verb*: parse that logic string, my friend.
+*verb*: Parse that logic string, my friend.

 # What is a logic string parser?